IdealDestructor/Doraemon/README.md

 [Here][jekyll-manual-deployment] are some manual ways of achieving this.

 ## :hearts: Share the Love
-I've put a lot of time and effort into making **BYR-Navi** awesome.
+I've put a lot of time and effort into making Duola awesome.
 If you love it, you can buy me a coffee.
 Every cup helps!
 I promise it will be a good investment.